oupirum/vrsksync/README.md

 Sync utility.

-Works via Firebase, so can be used to sync files over network without public IPs.
+Works via Firebase, so can be used to sync files over network without static IPs.

 Usage:
   - On host (source):